 Read this summary of using DNA to find biological family at ISOGG – https://isogg.org/wiki/Utilizing_DNA_testing_to_break_through_adoption_roadblocks written by the DNA adoption people.

 There is a wealth of material at DNAadoption.com and they also have online classes on how to use DNA in your search.
-In addition, there are yahoo mailing lists just for adoptees at http://groups.yahoo.com/neo/groups/dnaadoption/info .
+In addition, they have a google mailing list at https://groups.google.com/forum/#!forum/DNAAdoption/join (you must have a Gmail email address or at least a “Google Account”).
 Plus there is a group of Search Angels willing to help you out with your basic Adoption search.
 Find out more at http://groups.yahoo.com/neo/groups/SoaringAngels/info

 Also the DNA Detectives Facebook page is a great resource for those with unknown parentage.
 They have over 50k members helping each other – https://www.facebook.com/groups/DNADetectives/

 This article from Leah Larkin, the DNA geek is a terrific summery of the testing process:

 There is now a book out on adoption searches: The Adoptee’s Guide to DNA Testing: How to Use Genetic Genealogy to Discover Your Long-Lost Family which is a good reference guide.

 I have a number of posts here on solving unknown parentage cases.
 This is much easier for those with North American ancestry.
 Click here for my post which outlines the steps to use the DNAgedcom tools set called GWorks – http://blog.kittycooper.com/2017/09/solving-unknown-parentage-cases-with-dna/ which uses automation to compare the trees of your matches.

 Maurice Gleeson of Ireland regularly does talks about solving adoption cases with DNA, click here for his latest adoption talk on youtube and skip the first quarter if you have already tested.
 Click here for an older presentation of his with more details on these searches.